-I have been accumulating little piles of foreign currency from my travels and I haven’t figured out what to do with them.
+I have been accumulating little piles of foreign currency from my travels and didn’t know what to do with them.
 Most of the money isn’t worth much, but I like that a lot of it is unique and reminds me of some wonderful trips.
-(I unfortunately can’t find any of my Costa Rican money – I know has to be around here somewhere.)
-I did a search online to see if anyone had any clever tips or ideas on how to showcase their bills and coins but came up empty-handed.
-I am not the most creative person in the world but I try to rise to the occasion when one comes up.
+I searched online to see if anyone had any clever ideas for showcasing their currency but came up empty-handed.

-My initial idea, that you might like to try, was to find or make a shadow-box type tray for my coffee table where I could press things in between the glass and the tray.
-This idea, for me, didn’t seem practical in the end because 1.)
-I didn’t need a tray (I really dislike random clutter) and 2.) the coins in my collection were of varying thicknesses and would probably leave the tray wobbly or at least crooked.
+My initial idea was to find or make a shadow-box tray with things pressed between the glass and the tray.
+This idea, for me, didn’t seem practical because I didn’t need a tray (I dislike random clutter).
+And, the coins in my collection are of varying thicknesses and would probably leave the tray wobbly.

 My second idea was to make art with them.
-I thought about finding a cool piece of wood and threading strings or ribbons in a diagonal, diamond pattern and fit in the bills and glue on the coins.
-I got stumped at where to find cool wood and figured between my cat, Rufus, and my ceiling fans, the bills would be all over the floor quickly.
+I thought about finding an interesting piece of wood and threading strings in a diamond pattern and fitting the bills into it.

 My final idea was a hybrid of my first two ideas.
 Not very fancy, but inexpensive and easily expanded over time.
 I also like that it will prevent me from losing any more little piles in the future.
 Here was my process below: